Stiletto (comics): Tom Stuart

-The eldest son of Tyler Stuart, a warden at Seagate Prison, Tom Stuart was an intelligent young man with a bright future ahead of him.
-When Tyler lost his job after Luke Cage escaped, Tom sought revenge.
-He obtained a costume and an arsenal from Justin Hammer and became the criminal vigilante Stiletto.
-Stiletto found Cage and used explosive flechettes to destroy the building he was in.
-Cage was able to save the civilians in the building and battled Stiletto.
-Using many different types of knives, including a cryogenic stiletto, he was able to hold Cage at bay, but the super-hero outmatched him.
-Stiletto fled and vowed to get his revenge another day.
+Tom Stuart is the eldest son of Tyler Stuart, a warden at Seagate Prison.
+After Luke Cage escapes from Seagate Prison, Tyler loses his job and Tom seeks revenge.
+He obtains a costume and weaponry from Justin Hammer and becomes the criminal vigilante Stiletto.
+Stiletto attacks Cage, using explosive flechettes to destroy the building he is in.
+Using many different types of knives, Stiletto is able to hold his own against Cage, but is ultimately defeated.

-Soon after, Stiletto returned with his younger brother Tim, who took the codename Discus, as his partner.
-Together, they battled Luke Cage, but were inevitably defeated.
-Tyler Stuart appeared and saved his sons from Cage, convincing him that he'd handle the situation.
-However, they ambushed Cage once again later, during Cage's exoneration.
-Cage's allies, Iron Fist and the Daughters of the Dragon, aided him in the battle, and soon Misty Knight and her partner, Rafael "Rafe" Scarfe, also joined in.
-Stiletto fired one of his stiletto blades at Rafe, apparently killing him.
-Misty, enraged, shot at Stiletto, aiming for his head.
-Luke Cage grabbed the bullet before it hit Stiletto, but defeated him and his brother.
-The projectile blade Stiletto fired at Rafe was blocked by his police badge, saving his life.
+Soon after, Stiletto begins working with his younger brother Tim, who becomes known as Discus.
+Tyler saves his sons from Cage, convincing him that he would handle the situation.
+Stiletto and Discus later ambush Cage during his exoneration.
+Cage's allies, Iron Fist and the Daughters of the Dragon, aided him in the battle, and soon Misty Knight and her partner, Rafael Scarfe, join in.
+Stiletto fires one of his stiletto blades at Scarfe, apparently killing him.
+In response, Knight attempts to kill Stiletto, but is stopped by Cage.
+It is revealed that the projectile Stiletto fired at Scarfe was blocked by his police badge, saving his life.

-Much later, both Stiletto and Discus were seen in Justin Hammer's employ.
-Attempting to capture Iron Man, Stiletto and Discus attacked but were easily defeated after their weapons were unable to harm him.
-While in prison, Stiletto and his brother had apparently found religion and decided to live a life of peace.
-Their peaceful life did not last, as soon they found themselves working for Deadly Nightshade.
-Along with the Eel and Man Mountain Marko, Stiletto and Discus battled the Heroes for Hire during a robbery.
-After Nightshade's defeat, Stiletto and Discus surrendered, no longer wishing to fight the heroes.
+While in prison, Stiletto and Discus begin working for Deadly Nightshade.
+Along with Eel and Man Mountain Marko, Stiletto and Discus battle the Heroes for Hire during a robbery.
+After Nightshade's defeat, Stiletto and Discus surrender, no longer wanting to fight the heroes.